The New-Kitten Checklist: A Step-By-Step Guide

-Getting ready to welcome a bundle of feline fluff?
-Read on for Hovav's top tips for kitten success.
+Getting ready to bring home your first kitten?
+Read on for Hovav's top tips for success.

 One thing to keep in mind: Double the kittens means double the kitten bills.
 Before adopting any pet, be sure to budget for supplies and veterinary care.

 Ready to bring home your new pet?
 It's important to have some basic supplies and gear on hand: specially formulated kitten food, a food dish and water bowl, interactive toys, a brush, a safety cat collar with an ID tag, a scratching post or scratching pad, a litter box and litter, a cat bed, and a travel carrier.
 You'll also want to kitten-proof your home-like human babies, kittens have a knack for turning common household items into hazards.
 Secure electrical cords, chemical cleaning supplies, and drawers, and make sure window screens are sturdy.
 Kittens are fascinated by toilet bowls, so keep the seat down at all times to prevent drowning or poisoning from harsh cleaners.
 Avoid vertical blinds and any other window treatments with long cords, as these can be strangulation hazards.

 To keep your furniture safe from active kittens (and their claws), Hovav recommends placing upside-down vinyl carpet runners on cushions-cats don't like the texture, and will learn to avoid these items.
 Double-sided tape can also be used to discourage scratching on popular places such as table legs and chair arms, but depending on the fabric or finish, this could cause damage of its own.